Llanvapley: Location

 Llanvapley is sited on the B4233 road, a popular route for cyclists, about four miles from Abergavenny and nine miles from Monmouth.

 In standard Welsh the name of the parish is Llanfable.
 In the Gwentian dialect this was Llanfaple (a "b" at the beginning of a final syllable becomes "p") (although one might expect Llanfapla, as by the 1800s a final "e" was pronounced as "a").
 The form Llanvapley is the anglicised spelling of the Gwentian dialect form.
 A variant anglicised spelling - Llanfapley - preserves the Welsh "f" [v].
 Curiously, this hybrid spelling is found in some Welsh-language texts in the 1800s.
 Both Llanvapley and Llanfable occur on ancient maps, documents and property deeds.
 The spelling Llanfapley is still used occasionally.

 Amenities

-The Red Hart Inn, in the centre of the village, reopened in February 2020 after a substantial renovations and offers diverse menus and craft ales.
+The Red Hart Inn, in the heart of the village, offers diverse menus and craft ales.
 Families are welcome and the large south facing pub garden to the rear has great views of the Llanvapley cricket ground and surrounding countryside.
-Extensive parking is available on site.
+Extensive parking is available on site and the adjacent cricket ground.